Coddeus/Pianorium/README.md

 Enough space in memory for the video you want to create.

 ## What it should become
-Input a midi file or connect a cable, and get a resulting beautiful animation, like those Youtube piano videos, rendering on your screen while exporting as an mp4 video at 60fps (for average resolutions).
+Input a midi file or connect a cable, and get a resulting beautiful animation, like those Youtube piano videos, rendering (or not) on your screen while efficiently exporting as an mp4 video.

 ## License
 GNU GPL v3, see [LICENSE](LICENSE).